Oklahoma Department of Wildlife Conservation

 The Oklahoma Department of Wildlife Conservation is an agency of the state of Oklahoma responsible for managing and protecting Oklahoma's wildlife population and their habitats.
 The Department is under the control of the Wildlife Conservation Commission, an 8-member board appointed by the Governor of Oklahoma with the approval of the Oklahoma Senate.
 All members serve eight-year terms.
 The Commission, in turn, appoints a Director to serve as the chief administrative officer of the Department.

-The current Director of the Department of Wildlife Conservation is Richard Hatcher.
+The current Director of the Department of Wildlife Conservation is Wade Free.

 The Department was created in 1956 during the term of Governor Raymond D. Gary by an amendment to the Oklahoma Constitution.

 History

-The Department was created in 1956 when the voters of Oklahoma approved State Question 374, which amended the Oklahoma Constitution by adding Article 26.
+The Department in its current state was created in 1956 when the voters of Oklahoma approved State Question 374, which amended the Oklahoma Constitution by adding Article 26.
 The State Question was brought before the voters of the state through an initiative petition process.

-Leadership
+Before the Department's addition to the State's Constitution, its duties existed in some form or format with the occasional interruption since the first Game Warden was hired in 1909.

-The Department is overseen by the Oklahoma Secretary of Energy and Environment.
-Under Governor Kevin Stitt, Michael Teague is serving as the Secretary.
+The establishment of a Commission under -and by which- the Game Wardens were to be appointed was established during the State's Tenth Legislative Session via Senate Bill No. 185.